About Me

 My Professional Background

-I spent over a decade teaching high school social studies in East Orange at East Orange Campus High School.
+I started my career as a classroom teacher.
+For over a decade, I taught high school social studies at East Orange Campus High School.

 My Education and Training